phidatahq/phidata/cookbook/examples/sql/README.md

 You are also free to add sample SQL queries to the `cookbook/examples/sql/knowledge_base/sample_queries.sql` file.
 This will give the Assistant a head start on how to write complex queries.

-> After testing with the sample knowledge base, you should update this file to load your own knowledge base.
+> After testing with the f1 knowledge, you should update this file to load your own knowledge.

 ### 4. Export OpenAI API Key